CarlosFerrer07/2DAW24-EQUIPO2/README.md

 ## Known Issues

-- The API can last 3-6 seconds to appear,basically meaning that is too slow.
+- The API can last 3-6 seconds to appear,basically meaning that is too slow,and is totally dependendant of the container/host that holds the database
--

 ## License